 If you have any questions regarding this process please feel free to call the Health Center or contact the Centers for Disease Control.

-All full-time undergraduate students are required to carry medical insurance and are automatically enrolled in, and billed for the Aetna Student Health Insurance plan unless you provide proof of comparable health insurance coverage.
-If you choose to use health insurance from your home country, be sure that it covers medical procedures and exam performed in the U.S. as well as repatriation.
+All full-time undergraduate students are required to carry medical insurance and are automatically enrolled in and billed for the Regence Student Health Insurance plan unless you provide proof of comparable health insurance coverage.
+If you choose to use health insurance from your home country, be sure that it covers medical procedures and exam performed in the U.S.

 Students with comparable existing health insurance coverage may opt to waive the health insurance.
-For instructions on how to waive the Aetna Student Health Insurance, please click here to be directed to the Student Accounts webpage.
+A link to the health insurance waiver may be found on the Student Accounts web page under "Quick Links".

 Due to the high cost of medical care in the US, we advise all graduate students to enroll in a health insurance plan as well.
 Graduate students will not be automatically enrolled in the University-sponsored health insurance.

-If you would like more information about the Aetna Student Health Insurance plan, please review the 2012-2013 Aetna Student Health Insurance Brochure for a brief overview of coverage.
-Additional information, brochures, and claim information are available from the Aetna Student Health website - www.aetnastudenthealth.com - or by calling 1-877-373-2756.
+If you would like more information about the Regence Student Health Insurance plan, please review the 2014-2015 Regence Student Health Insurance Brochure for a brief overview of coverage.
+Additional information, brochures, and claim information are available from the Regence website or by calling 1-888-526-9622.